MPh-py/MPh/docs/tutorial.md

 The second renders an image of the plot featured in the screen-shot at the top of the page.

-We can trigger all exports at once by calling {meth}`model.export()
-<mph.Model.export>`.
-Or we can be more selective and just export one:
+We can trigger all exports at once by calling [`model.export()`](#Model.export).
+Or we can be more selective and just export one: `model.export('image')`.
-`model.export('image')`.
 The exported files will end up in the same folder as the model file itself and have the names that were assigned in the model's export nodes.
 Unless we supply custom file names or paths by adding them as the second argument.
 ```pycon
 >>> model.export('image', 'static field.png')
 ```